 Challenges the LGBT2Q+ community faces

-Each and every person faces a unique set of financial issues.
+Each and every person faces a unique set of financial issues, when it comes to finances and building healthy money habits.
 For some it could be the high cost of housing in a diverse, inner-city neighbourhood, for others it might be losing their base of family support because of who they choose to date.

 “For me, luckily, coming out was a lot smoother than I thought it would be, but I know some people are shunned by their entire family,” Court says.